 - Bilingual Education Grades K-12

 Finally, you must complete a background check before you will be allowed to work with students in the classroom.
-To accomplish this you will need to submit fingerprint cards and a fee of $40 to the Office of Certification, as well as:
+To accomplish this you will need to submit fingerprint cards and a fee of $28.25 to the Office of Certification, along with:

 - Complete a criminal background check through the Idaho Bureau of Criminal Identification (BCI)